 The opening of a short position can bring maximum revenue only if the asset price is sharply reduced.
 Therefore, it is critical to accurately calculate the moment of opening and closing an order.

 Play on Downtrends

 Despite the fact that a short is not the easiest means of earning, it is effective.
 After all, the market rises up stairs, and descends on elevators, which means that there will be more dramatic falls than rises.
 Therefore, one can make faster profits in short positions than in long ones.

 Because of its impermanence, the crypto market requires short-term traders to have the ability to play on downtrends.
-If one buys assets and keeps them in the hope of a rise in prices, then, most likely, they will lose their investments.
+If one wonders, for example, how to buy Bitcoin in 2022 and wants to keep it in the hope of a rise in prices happening over the next couple years, then, most likely, they will lose their investments.
 In addition, shorting shows the weakness of the asset, and bears help prevent bulls from succumbing to self-deception and avoid investing in useless assets.